ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note:: This method has been verified with the Trusty sources in Debian Jessie and Stretch but may not be supported in earlier versions.

-Latest Releases Via Portage (Gentoo)
+Latest Releases via Portage (Gentoo)
 ++++++++++++++++++++++++++++++++++++

 .. code-block:: bash